Learning Experiences:

 • Residents will document patient care as part of the patient’s pharmacy record and/or as a pharmacist eCare plan.

-Leadership and Professional Development
+Continuing Professional Development

-Practice Management
+Practice Management and Leadership

 • Residents will gain independence in managing both pharmacy dispensing and patient care services.